pprp/2026_iclr_blogpost/_posts/2026-04-27-symbolic-connect.md

 The same pattern extends beyond pure mathematics.
 In fact-checking, natural language claims can be translated into queries over structured knowledge bases, with symbolic systems checking consistency against trusted sources <d-cite key="ou2025holmes,COLINGLOKI"></d-cite>.
 In all cases, the key shift is the same: we no longer trust an answer because it *sounds* confident, but because its reasoning has been checked against a formal standard.

-Grounded synthesis and verified inference close the loop on neuro-symbolic AI.
+Automatic data synthesis and verified inference close the loop on neuro-symbolic AI.
 The former turns tools and simulations into a source of reliable training data; the latter turns logic and proofs into a way to certify reasoning at test time.
 Together with macro- and micro-symbolism, they sketch a path toward AI systems that are not only powerful, but also grounded and trustworthy.

 ## Conclusion